-Available for a limited period direct from Ormeau Books, £10(€12) shipping included UK and Republic of Ireland only.
-Dennis Kennedy, 3 Mornington, Belfast BT7 3JS.
-Sterling or euro cheques; Paypal also acceptable.
+Available for a limited period direct from Ormeau Books, £10(€12) shipping included - UK.
+(Republic of Ireland 15 euro.)
+Ormeau Books, 3 Mornington, Belfast BT7 3JS.
+Sterling or euro cheques, or Paypal.
 Inquiries to email@example.com.

 ALSO BY DENNIS KENNEDY: available direct from Ormeau Books.

 Dublin's Fallen Hero: The Long Life and Sudden Death of Nelson's Pillar: 1809-1966.
 Ormeau Books, 2013.